mwindholtz/selection_options_for/README.md

  and when the code requires symbolic references to the value to use in algorithms

 * element 0 of the array passed in is always the logical symbol
-* If a 2-element Array is passed in, [key, label] and the first letter of label is the DB value
+* 3-element Array is passed in, [key, DB value, label]
-* If a 3-element Array is passed in, [key, DB value, label]
+* Removed: (2-element Array.
+This is no longer supported)
 * Any other type passed in throws an error

 ## Limitations: